 The best way to use the Metro is using a T-Money card; this is a rechargeable stored-value card much like those in Tokyo (Suica/Pasmo), London (Oyster Card), Hong Kong (Octopus Card), etc, which saves you the hassle of having to buy single tickets every journey (and messing about with the deposit each time – see below).
 It also saves you 100 won on every fare, can be used to pay for taxis and buses, and enables you to transfer between the Metro and buses without paying twice (you just get charged for the total distance).
 Fares are distance-based, starting at 1250 won (1150 with T-Money) for short journeys, up to 4000 if you were to ride the Metro all the way across the system from Chuncheon to Asan (an unlikely journey however – you’d usually use the national Korail trains for such a distance).

 The T-Money card can also be used to pay in convenience stores and some fast food outlets, so if you’re spending any more than a day or two in Seoul it’s well worth getting one.

-To get yourself a T-Money card, simply visit any station and buy one from a ticket machine; they cost 2500 won, so if you’re only going to take a couple of subway rides it probably isn’t worth it, but for most visitors it’s a good idea.
-Not least because it also saves you messing around with the single fare deposits (see next paragraph)!
-The cards don’t expire, so as long as the T-Money system remains in place you can bring it back to use on any future visits to Seoul; and even if you never return, it’s a decent little souvenir (especially with the commemorative Olympic-themed designs being rolled out)
+To get yourself a T-Money card, simply visit any station and buy one from a ticket machine; they cost 2500 won, so if you’re only going to take a couple of subway rides it probably isn’t worth it, but for most visitors it’s a good idea (not least because it also saves you messing around with the single fare deposits, see next paragraph).
+The cards don’t expire, so as long as the T-Money system remains in place you can bring it back to use on any future visits to Seoul; and even if you never return, it’s still a decent little memento.

 If you just use single fares, your ‘ticket’ each time is basically a single-use T-Money card, for which you pay a 500 won deposit.
 After you complete your journey, to get the 500 won back you stick the card back into one of these machines: